gamepro110/t-db3-2324nj/notes/ES/car-challenge-report.md

 - general-purpose timers (tim2/tim3/tim4)
 - basic timers (tim6/tim7)
 - general-purpose timers (tim15/tim16/tim17)
-  - thise have less features
+  - these have less features

 all timers except the 'basic timers' have the capability to output a pwm signal.
-to achive this you have to do the following steps.
+to achieve this you have to do the following steps.
 (using tim2 for this example)

 1. enable specific timer